MENTORS HOME PAGE

 We will be using an online conference system to hold classes.
 Each mentor group will have an online conference account to hold small group classes.
 We will utilize breakout rooms for individual mentoring whenever possible.
 Zoom will be our software.

-DO I NEED THE TRAINING TO BE A MENTOR?
+DO I NEED TRAINING TO BE A MENTOR?

-Yes, it is mandatory to complete online training on “Preventing sexual abuse and child molestation” through the UH system.
-Additionally, there will be training on how to work with young children, camp procedures, and camp topics (Coding, 3D Printing, Digital Storytelling, Python, and Game Design), and on the camp curriculum prior to the camp start date.
+Yes, it is mandatory to complete online training on “Child Protection Training -Preventing sexual abuse and child molestation” through the UH system.
+Additionally, there will be training on how to work with young children, camp procedures, and camp topics (Coding, 3D Printing, Digital Storytelling, Python, Game Design, AI/ML), and on the camp curriculum prior to the camp start date.

 AM I GOING TO RECEIVE TRAINING ON THE CURRICULUM?

 Yes, you will receive materials and lesson plans ahead of the camp.
 You are expected to study and be prepared.
 There will be 1-2 days of online (live) curriculum training prior to the camp start date.
-BioTechnology camp may be face-to-face in UH Main campus labs.
+BioTechnology Academy training will be in-person for a week at the UH Main campus labs.
 The date and time will be announced later.

 WHO WILL BE MY SUPERVISOR?